-Research, teaching, and practice-based experiences within our the Higher Education Opportunity, Equity, and Justice concentration take several forms: (1) assistantships, (2) research projects, (3) independent studies, (4) supervised teaching, and other independent projects.
+Research, teaching, and practice-based experiences within the Higher Education Opportunity, Equity, and Justice concentration take several forms: (1) assistantships, (2) research projects, (3) independent studies, (4) supervised teaching, and other independent projects.
 Graduate assistantships are paid opportunities for part-time employment (15-20 hours per week) and are generally contracted for a minimum of an academic year.
 Many of these opportunities are made possible through our strong partnership with the Division of Academic and Student Affairs at NC State.

 Students in the Ph.D. in Educational Leadership, Policy, and Human Development: Higher Education Opportunity, Equity, and Justice concentration are not required to hold a graduate assistantship; however, most of our full-time students are interested and able to secure assistantships to help fund their graduate education while gaining valuable experience.
 There is not a separate application for obtaining a graduate assistantship; the program assists in the matching process for graduate students.
 Each year in February, we host an annual Preview the Pack event where students are able to interview for various assistantships that will be available during the following academic year.